 …So how do you measure data science project performance?

 The answer is not straight-forward.
 Just as different model accuracy metrics measure different types of models, different project management metrics can help measure different teams, projects, and environments.
+Ten of these are discussed below.

 |Traditional metrics||How are we performing relative to plan?||Time, budget, and scope variance to plan|